ROCm/rocWMMA/README.md

 4. Await CI and approval feedback.
 5. Once approved, merge!

-**Please don't forget to install the githooks** as there are triggers for clang formatting in commits.
+`Note: Please don't forget to install the githooks as there are triggers for clang formatting in commits.`

 ## Build with CMake